grom358/drupal-procedural-to-object-oriented/slides.md

 ---

+## SOLID

+* Single responsibility principle - a class should have only a single responsibility.
+* Open/closed principle - Software entities should be open for extension, but closed for modification.
+* Liskov substitution principle - Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.
+* Interface segregation principle - Many client-specific interfaces are better than one general-purpose interface.
+* Dependency Inversion principle - One should "Depend upon Abstractions.
+Do not depend upon concretions."

+Note: So the block example we just looked at is a basic example of using OO.
+Our aim is to create a system that is easy to maintain and extend over time.
+In order to help with that we can use the SOLID principles as guidelines when creating OO modules.
+The single responsibility principle states that every context (eg. a class) should have a single responsibility, and that responsibility should be entirely encapsulated by the context.
+The open/closed principle states that "software entities (eg. a class) should be open for extension, but closed for modification."
+That is it should allow its behaviour to be modified without altering its source code, such as using subclasses or alternative implementations of an interface.
+Liskov substituation principle states that objects should be replaceable with instances that are subtypes without altering the correctness of the program.
+Interface segregation principle states that no client should be forced to depend on methods it does not use.
+So the principle is to prefer smaller and more specific interfaces to larger ones.
+The Dependency Inversion principle states that we should depend on abstractions (ie. interfaces) and not specific implementations.

+---
 ## Design Patterns

 * A general reusable solution to a commonly occurring problem within a given context in software design.